| |

 The last step is to caulk (use paintable caulking) any gaps between the shelves, wall, face frame and fill any nail holes.

 This small closet went from non functional to a DIY custom closet on a dime that is now perfect for kitchen pantry items.
-These simple shelves took under 1 hour to make plus painting and dry time.

 The entire closet is now modern, fresh and looks great!